CodeYourFuture/curriculum/content/js1/blocks/api/index.md

     2='Identify some commonly used APIs'
 +++

 With Jest installed, we need to figure out _how to use the Jest framework_ to write tests.
-This means we need to look at APIs again.

-We’ve encountered several functions like `console.log`, `Math.round` already.
-`console.log` and `Math.round` are **API**s.

-`console.log` is actually implemented in a different language (C++), but that doesn't matter - its functionality is exposed to us when we write JavaScript, and we don't need to care how it's actually implemented or how it works.

-Jest provides an {{<tooltip title="API">}}An **API** is a boundary between a programmer and an application, enabling a programmer to use an application’s functionality without being concerned with how the application was built.{{</tooltip>}} so we can write tests.
+This means we need to look at {{<tooltip title="APIs">}}An **API** is a boundary between a programmer and an application, enabling a programmer to use an application’s functionality without being concerned with how the application was built.{{</tooltip>}} again.

 API stands for